Adams Township, Darke County, Ohio: Name and history

 Adams Township was established in 1819.
 This township was named for Major Adams, an early settler.
 It is one of ten Adams Townships statewide.
 A historic site in Adams Township is Bear's Mill.
 Located along Greenville Creek in southwestern Adams Township, it is a working gristmill that was built in the 1840s.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
-The current trustees are David Brewer, Claude Fenstermaker, and Donald Lecklider, and the clerk is Charity Hutt.